Why Losing Teenage Icons Is Heartbreaking

 Because despite growing from children to adults and learning and losing and grieving, we have also been blessed with the ability to know love as only those that are grown can.

+Actress Debbie Reynolds poses backstage with actress Carrie Fisher (R) at the 21st annual Screen Actors Guild Awards in Los Angeles, California Jan.
+25, 2015.
+Reynolds passed away days after Fisher.
+(Photo: REUTERS/Mike Blake)

-We have been blessed with the capacity to know love for one another, for our children, for ourselves, for the planet, to know a love stronger than the feelings we felt for our 9th grade crush, a love that in it's most powerful moments defies gravity and time and place.
+We have been blessed with the capacity to know love for one another, for our children, for ourselves, for the planet, to know a love stronger than the feelings we felt for our Grade 9 crush, a love that in its most powerful moments defies gravity and time and place.

 In the wisdom of our adulthood it is this all-encompassing emotion that drives us and guides us, that molds us into the brilliant and beautiful individuals we continue to become.